Care-Less/ExAd/README.md

 # ExAd v1.0.4
  Upload of ExAd Created by an unknown previous coder

+# Disclaimer
-Disclaimer, This is not made by me, this is purely a reupload as the exile forums are no longer with us.
+This is not made by me, this is purely a reupload as the exile forums are no longer with us.

-Instalation Instructions:
+# Instalation Instructions:

 Step 1: Copy the files located in the "@ExileServer\addons" folder into your servers "@ExileServer\addons"
 Note: Do not copy over "exad_vg" if you do not wish to utilize the ExAd Virtual Garage.